 Scroll to the right in the email bar and click Spam Blocked

-Emails with the Spam Blocked tag have been blocked for a number of reasons that can include:
+Emails with the Spam Blocked tag have been blocked for several reasons that can include:

 - Domain reputation